-Rules on layout for a presentation are less strict than for a report (leaving more room for creativity).
-However, layout should never be a distraction.
-Therefore, it is important to keep a few things in mind:
+Rules on layout for a presentation are less strict than for a report (leaving more room for creativity), however layout should never be a distraction.
+Therefore it is important to keep a few things in mind:

-- a) Limit the number of words per line and the amount of lines per slide (a maximum of 5-7).
-Additionally, use short, bulleted points.
-Do not use entire sentences (the only exception is when you use a literal quote of someone).
-A few keywords per line is sufficient in most cases. - b) Stick to one style (background, colour scheme) that is not too busy.
-Use easily visible colour combinations with enough contrast.
-You can always test how your colour combinations work out when projected on a screen in a lecture room before the actual presentations start. - c) Be careful with the outer margins of a slide.
+- Limit number of words per line and the amount of lines per slide.
+Use short, bulleted points and try to limit the amount of lines to a maximum of 5-7.
+Do not use entire sentences (the only exception is when you use a literal quote of someone); a few keywords per line is sufficient in most cases. - Stick to one style (background, colour scheme) that is not too busy.
+Use easily visible colour combinations. - Be careful with the outer margins of a slide.
 Some parts may fall outside the screen when projected.
-Additionally, do not use the bottom 10% of your slides, as they might not be visible for people in the back of the room. - d) Use fonts that are easily readable.
+Additionally, do not use the bottom 10% of your slides, as they might not be visible for people at the back of the room. - Use fonts that are easily readable.
 Calibri, Arial and Helvetica are examples of good fonts.
-Make sure to pick a font size that is large enough to read from the back of the room. - e) Think of ways to visualise difficult information rather than putting down text.
-This will deepen your audience's understanding and makes it easier to remember the difficult information.
-Think of pathways or flow charts were applicable. - f) Make sure that your illustrations are easily-interpretable and that the essential elements are indicated - g) Figures: although graph titles are not used in reports, they are fine on a slide.
+Make sure to pick a font size that is large enough to read from the back of the room. - Think of ways to visualise difficult information rather than putting down text, e.g. via pathways or flow charts.
+This will deepen your audience's understanding and makes it easier to remember. - o Make sure your illustrations are easy-interpretable and that the essential elements are indicated - Figures: although graph titles are not used in reports, they are fine on a slide.
 When copying a graph from Excel or Word, make sure to enlarge the fonts to improve the readability.
-Additionally, make sure that the differences between different lines and symbols in a graph are easily visible.
+Make sure that the differences between different lines and symbols is easily visible.

-Besides these points, it is important to keep in mind that your audience will read all the information that is available to them.
-Therefore it is important to synchronise the information in your talk with the appearance of information on your slides instead of showing all the information on a slide at once.
+Additionally, it is important to keep in mind that your audience will read all the information that is available to them.
+Therefore, if all the information on a slide appears at once, this will form a distraction to your audience.
+To avoid this, make sure to synchronise the information in your talk with the appearance of information on your slides.
 This can be done by using the animation type 'appear' in PowerPoint for both text and images.
 If an image is not relevant anymore, you can prevent it from becoming a distraction by removing it (using 'disappear').
-By using animations in this way it can also support you as a presenter, as it can help you to prompt what you are going to tell next.
-However, do not use distracting types of animations (e.g. animations that move around).
-In your results section, you could consider to use separate animations for different data points within your figures, or to use arrows that appear at the part of a graph that you are talking about.

-Doing so can help you to guide your audience's attention, but always keep in mind that this may also form a distraction when you use it too much.
+By using animations in this way it can also support you as a presenter, as it can help you to cue what you were going to tell next.
+In your results section you could for example consider using separate animations for different data points within your figures, or have arrows appearing to point at the part of a graph that you are talking about.
+If you do so, keep in mind that this may also form a distraction if you use it too much.
+Also, do not use distracting types of animations.